vineetred/JavaDungeon/README.md

 # JavaDungeon

-## Todo
-1. Add Otyugh
-   1. Might want to create a class and maybe an interface too
-   2. Pop one at the end
-   3. See how we do random treasure, do same as that since both require caves as the only place where stuff can be held
-   4. BFS situation - Drop smell units in the caves away from where step 3 happens.
-   5. Maintain health also of the Otyugh!
-2. Add arrow functionality!
-   1. Randomly spread arrows throughout the maze; read monster and treasure addition for this
-3. Need to take number of monster as a parameter!
-4. Tests for smell :(.
-5. Need to figure out how to return the cave monsters such that underlying objects also reflect battle changes!

 # Overview
 JavaDungeon is a game that consists of a maze dungeon and a player who tries to navigate through this maze.